DLR-TS/gdal-xodr/README.md

 XERCES_DLL = $(XERCES_DIR)\bin\xerces-c_3_1D.dll
 !ENDIF
 ```
-Open the generated `.vcxproj` in Visual Studio and build GDAL for the desired configuration (e.g. Release or Debug).
+Open the generated `.vcxproj` in Visual Studio and build *the base* GDAL library for the desired configuration (e.g. Release or Debug).
 Alternatively, for an exemplary Release build use `nmake` from command line:
 ```bash
 cd <gdal>/gdal/
 nmake -f makefile.vc MSVC_VER=1900 WIN64=1